GTPB/PPB17/day2/1-PythonPrograms/PythonStructureModulesImport.md

 - Inside modules you can define other containers: classes and functions.

-- Modules are containers for data, functions and classes.
+- More in general, modules are containers for data, functions and classes.

-- In general, we will call **modules** text files containing definitions (of data, functions, classes)
+- In other words, we will call **modules** text files containing definitions of data (through variable's assignment), functions and classes.

 - We will call **programs** or **scripts** text files containing definitions AND actions.